tada5hi/ilingo/README.md

 ## Usage

-Create an instance with the default locale.
+Create an instance and set the default locale.

 ```typescript
 import { Ilingo } from 'ilingo';